Misfits-Rebels-Outcasts/Nodef/documentation/AutoChaining.md

     5. Gaussian Blur    (input 4)     >
     6. Transform        (input 5)     >

-  With the above, one may ask, what happens if I do not want to use the previous node as my input?
-Or what if, I need more than one input node such as a background or a mask.
+  With the above, one may ask, what happens if we do not want to use the previous node as my input?
+Or what if, we need more than one input node such as a background or a mask?

   Please see [Reverse Compositing](ReverseCompositing.md).